Renaissance Village Map by Darl Clark

 occupy the property until a few years ago.
 She passed away in

 2007.
-A younger son, Bill, makes his home in the San Francisco
+A younger son, Bill, makes his home in the San

 Brother Tom Geraghty started the McGill Transfer and Storage

 Company in 1907.
 The third brother owned the Merrycourt

 Dance Pavilion located between Aultman and Campton Streets.

 Sometimes the pavilion was flooded and used for ice skating

 In 2005, the Ely Renaissance Society purchased the entire